 A research study on bereavement patterns led by psychologist and grief expert George Bonnano looked at 205 individuals several years prior to the loss of their spouse, then at six and 18 months post bereavement.
 A pattern of resilience proved more frequent than both common grief and chronic depression.

-2. Anger at the ‘system’ that let this happen.
+2. Anger at yourself and the situation.

 3. Increased feelings of helplessness.

 Feelings of helplessness are a part of grieving for many.
 But now we also might feel helpless against the situation that kept us apart from being with loved ones and the mourning experience.

 The feeling of loneliness might be greater, particularly if it seems everyone else was there but you.

 The strange, disconnected loss of losing a loved one when we are far from the experience might mean we put off mourning until we meet someone who was there.
 Or make a trip to, say, see the grave if there is one.

 There are new ways of mourning that can feel helpful for some of us, such as attending a video streaming of the funeral or memorial, or posting on the Facebook page of the deceased.

 For young people, this way of grieving could actually feel more comfortable.
 In a study on students after a series of shootings in schools in Illinois, USA, students perceived their Internet activities around grieving, such as on Facebook, as being beneficial to them.

 But a recent study on Facebook memorials found there could be two sides to consider.
 Yes, online memorials have the positive affect of allowing or even creating friendships among the friends of the deceased.
 But they can mean you don’t have the same control over your memories of your loved one, having to face other people’s perspectives and framings.
 This can possibly create grief instead of alleviate it.